 That is until I returned home.

-My husband stood in the kitchen as I pulled everything out of the bags and began talking 90 mph about the ideas I had for the room.
-The pattern we would use for the crib bedding.
-The paint colors I would test out on the walls, and the decor I had found to match the bird theme.
-I was explaining about how the blue would go above the gold, and the brown would be on the bottom, while the one with the print would be sewn in the middle.
+My husband stood in the kitchen as I pulled everything out of the bags and began talking 90 mph about the ideas I had for the room—the pattern we would use for the crib bedding.
+I would test the paint colors on the walls and the decor I had found to match the bird theme.
+I explained how the blue would go above the gold, and the brown would be on the bottom, while the one with the print would be sewn in the middle.
 My arms were flailing.
 My heart pounding.

 I couldn’t believe I was actually doing this!

 But while showing him the special fabric that would be used to make a pillow, my excitement began to fade when I looked up to see him standing there as if I was showing him a new sweater instead.
-There wasn’t a huge, over the top, cheesetastic smile on his handsome face, and his arms were nowhere near flailing like mine with excitement.
-Which I should have expected.
-Because while he is very supportive and believes without doubt God will fulfill His promises to us, he is like most men.
+There wasn’t a huge, over the top, cheesetastic smile on his handsome face, and his arms were nowhere near flailing like mine with excitement, which I should have expected.
+Because while he is very supportive and believes, without a doubt, God will fulfill His promises to us, he is like most men.
 And like most men, they typically don’t get overly thrilled about fabrics, paint colors, and home decor.
 They don’t dig out their cheerleader pom-poms or start doing toe touches when you talk about lumbar pillows and choosing pleated over ruffles.
-They just don’t.
-And while I know this, I couldn’t help but all of a sudden feel alone.
+They don’t.
+And while I know this, I couldn’t help, but all of a sudden feel alone.

 Alone in my planning.
 Alone in my building.
 Alone in my ideas and preparations.

-And with that feeling of loneliness, resurfaced the awkwardness and the thoughts that I must be crazy for doing this without so much as even a positive pregnancy test.
-The fears I had once pushed away, began rising to the top.
-And the thought that my time and money was being wasted, shouted in my soul while the quiet whispers that my hope would be disappointed, echoed in my ear.
+And with that feeling of loneliness resurfaced, the awkwardness and the thoughts that I must be crazy for doing this without so much as even a positive pregnancy test.
+The fears I had once pushed away began rising to the top.
+And the thought that my time and money were being wasted shouted in my soul while the quiet whispers that my hope would be disappointed echoed in my ear.
 All of these emotions poured out of me, but not in the form of words, just tears.